Pingu-Pox/dunworld/README.md

 8. Once everything is enabled, and you have no new notifications in the notification center, launch the game!

 Currently you can try the modpack in **single-player**.

+# Note
+Palworld is buggy, the modpack makes it worse. **You will crash**, just submit your crash report to the game studio and get back in game. **Do not submit crashes to our github issue tracker.**

 # Want to help improve the modpack?
 Submit bug requests, make feature requests, or test mods for us here: https://github.com/Pingu-Pox/dunworld/issues